frutabruta/VDV301subscriber/README.md

 - DeviceManagementService (1.0)

 # Changelog #
+- 2023_12_19_1138
+    - subscription in now only accepted if Active=true in Subscription response
+    - check for errors in http response in Subscribe and Unsubscribe
 - 2023_12_19
     - new signal signalIsUnsubscriptionSuccesful
     - unsubscription in now only accepted if Active=true in Unsubscription response